Fillability obstructions for high-dimensional confoliations: Proof of the main result

 \section{Proof of the main result}

-In this section we prove \Cref{thm:obstruction_fillability}.
+In this section, we prove \Cref{thm:obstruction_fillability}.
 The strategy is analogous to that in \cite{MNW} for contact bLob's, i.e.\ to the one introduced in \cite{Nie06} for contact Plastikstufes.
+More precisely, this will be a proof by contradiction: \emph{for the whole section we hence assume that a symplectic {(semi-)}filling $(W,\Omega)$ exists, and in the end we will derive a contradiction}. {In fact, the differences in the proof between the case of $W$ a semi-filling and $W$ a filling are minimal; we will stick to the case of a filling for notational simplicity, and point out the required adaptations in \Cref{rmk:case_semifilling}.}

-More precisely, we start by first arranging the necessary almost complex structures on the boundary $M=\partial W$, and near the binding and the boundary of the confoliated bLob, extended generically elsewhere.
-Then, we look at the moduli space of pseudo-holomorphic disks with totally real boundary condition on the bLob stemming from the Bishop family described above, which is cut out transversely by genericity of $J$.
-The fact that there is a uniform energy bound, that there is a uniqueness lemma near the binding and that the curves cannot touch $\partial N$, allows then to conclude by an explicit study of the possible degenerations described by Gromov's compactness theorem.
+In \Cref{sec:arranging_boundary_data}, we start by first arranging the necessary almost complex structures on the boundary $M=\partial W$, and in a neighborhood inside $W$ of the binding and the boundary of the confoliated bLob, extended generically elsewhere.
+Then, in \Cref{sec:mod_space} we look at the moduli space of boundary-marked pseudo-holomorphic disks with totally real boundary condition on the bLob stemming from the Bishop family described above, and prove regularity, study its compactification, and prove that the associated evaluation map at the marked point is a ``pseudocycle''.
+In \Cref{sec:proof_main_result}, we will then use all this information to reach a contradiction by looking at a carefully chosen $1$-dimensional subfamily of disks.